tsuru/tsuru/docs/using/java.rst

       build:
         - mvn package

-You can just run tsuru app-deploy command and your project will be deployed:
+You can just run tsuru app deploy command and your project will be deployed:

 .. highlight:: console

 ::

-    $ tsuru app-deploy -a helloweb .
+    $ tsuru app deploy -a helloweb .
      tar: Removing leading `/' from member names [INFO] Scanning for projects...
      [INFO]